-Remember in my Peanut Butter Cake recipe I said that I would be pushing out a couple more Easter posts, WELL here you go!
+Remember in my Peanut Butter Cake recipe I said that I would be pushing out a couple more Easter posts?
+WELL here you go!
 It’s been a busy week getting them tested and ready to go, but anything for my friends.
-It was a little for me too.
+It was a little special for me, too.
 Getting in the kitchen and creating some recipes is my therapy.

-So the only issue that I had with the cake is that I couldn’t get a pretty slice.
+So the only issue that I had with the carrot cake with pineapple is that I couldn’t get a pretty slice.
 Not a big deal, right?
 I mean these things happen sometimes especially when you pack so much flavor into one little package.

 The texture is a little different than a regular carrot cake because of the pineapple.
-It’s a little more chewy, but it’s quite pleasant.
+Carrot cake with pineapple is a little more chewy, but it’s quite pleasant.
 At least in my opinion it is, but my husband probably would have a different opinion since he has issues with texture.

 So I’ve read where some places say cream cheese frosting is okay to stay out in a kitchen that is under 70 degrees for up to two days, but I don’t care to take chances.
 I like to store mine in the refrigerated.
 I’ll leave the decision up to you.
 It’s cool though.
 The cake isn’t going to harden up in the fridge.
 It can be left out at room temperature for serving too.

 This pineapple carrot cake is filled with crushed pineapple, grated carrots, cinnamon and is packed full of flavor.
 The layered cake is then coated with a cream cheese frosting infused with pineapple juice and garnish with toasted pecans.